-Also known as the Pyrenean mountain dog, the Great Pyrenees is a large dog weighing between 85 and 100 pounds or more with a height average of 25 to 32 inches tall.
+Also known as the Pyrenean mountain dog, the Great Pyrenees is a large dog weighing 85–100 pounds or more with a height average of 25–32 inches.

 The breed has a long, thick, weather-resistant coat in solid white or white with patches of tan, gray, reddish-brown or pale yellow.
 The almond-shaped eyes are dark brown, the lips and nose are black, the ears are V-shaped and the tail is feathered.

-The average life expectancy of a Great Pyrenees is 12 years or longer.
+The average life expectancy of a Great Pyrenees is 10–12 years.

 Fossil deposits in Europe from the Bronze Age (1800–1000 BC) contain remains of the Great Pyrenees dogs.